Safety and Aftercare

 Reality check for "one-session" narratives

 A common hype pattern is the montage: one experience, instant transformation, no aftermath.
-A more honest frame is:
+A more honest frame: